 Funding is provided by the Government of Canada through the Canada-British Columbia Workforce Development Agreement.

 BCCPA received its funding from the Government of Canada through the Canada-British Columbia Workforce Development Agreement to train health care assistants through the HCA Diploma Program at Discovery Community College.

-The funding allows BCCPA to cover the entire cost of tuition for participants, as well as provide additional financial supports during training.
+The funding allows BCCPA to cover the entire cost of tuition for participants, as well as provide additional training-related supports to help eliminate barriers.